-The Euphoria project is a fresh approach to a longstanding problem: substance abuse among teenagers.
+The Euphoria project took a fresh approach to a longstanding problem: substance abuse among teenagers.
 Instead of yet another short public service announcement telling people what NOT to do, it is a feature length film about how to get what everyone DOES want: happiness.
 And, instead of creating yet another clear and competent educational film that teenagers will sleep through, Euphoria uses dozens of improbable visual metaphors to draw people into connecting some ideas for themselves.
-These play against narration describing neuroscience, history and the social sciences related to happiness.
+These play against narration describing neuroscience, history, and the social sciences related to happiness.

 Writer/Director Lee Boot and his company, InfoCulture, contracted the IRC to produce effects for 25 shots that encompassed 8 different scenes.
 Most challenging was visualizing the brain’s billions of neurons, growing and changing constantly and firing hundreds of times per second.
 Computer animation was created that appeared to be footage of real neurons, but actually took license to convey the intense, but invisible activity in the brain.

 The project is iterative media research that follows the logic of scientific research.
 Several versions were been made over three years.
 All of the narration was reworked several times, scenes were cut, new sequences were filmed and the score was done twice.
 Each version was an experiment that was screened for different audiences.
 Each time, feedback was collected and what was learned was then applied to the next cut.
 The difference between this and science research is that in the end, empirical data and literature review alone are insufficient to reach audiences in meaningful ways.
 Successful media is consistent with science, but relies on art and intuition.

 Taking Euphoria Public